Arts et Métiers 30 years of partnership with China

 • Improving the visibility of existing dual degrees;

-• Introduction of new dual master's degrees;
+• Introduction of new dual Master of Science degree programs Master of Science

 • Creation of dual PhD degrees;